 As for their ‘stand’, just use any old table that you have lying around.
 If you need to buy one then buy a cheap one.
-Try Homebase where you can picnic tables from only £9.99.
+Try Homebase where you can picnic tables from about £9.99.

-For a cleaning job there are some great home recipes for natural, eco-friendly cleaning supplies that you can make at home together very cheaply.
+For a cleaning job, there are some great home recipes for natural, eco-friendly cleaning supplies that you can make at home together very cheaply.
 Some really great recipes can be found at Organized Home.
-Also check out the Moneymagpie guide to clean, safe and effective household cleaners.
+Also check out the MoneyMagpie guide to clean, safe and effective household cleaners.

 Step 3: Setting up shop

-Have your children organise all the old toys they no longer play with, and any other things you may want to get rid of and run a yard sale.
+Have your children organise all the old toys they no longer play with, and any other things you may want to get rid of, and run a yard sale.
 Don’t buy anything new.
 Have your child make up posters that they hang around the neighbourhood informing people of the sale date.

 You can have your child out there running the yard sale, but stay close.
 Adults may want to negotiate prices with you.
 To avoid loads of haggling it may be a good idea to have your child individually price all the items.
 Alternatively, you could set up a stall at a car boot sale or village fete and have your children run it if you don’t like the idea of a yard sale.

 Again, make sure your child’s work hours are scheduled when you’re at home so that you’re available if they need your help.
 Especially the first few times your child is working, it’s a good idea to check their services are satisfactory.